 We are all aware that most behavioural problems are owner/dog/home/related, household dynamics plays an important role in shaping your pets needs.
 It is in the home that the behavioural problems should be initially seen and where treatment should begin Not some remote boot-camp where we cannot see what they are doing to our dogs.
 Or in a clinic.

 Many of these trainers are ex-military or police and often work on the premise that your dog will do as it is told or else.
 That is not good enough in today's enlightened times.
-Positive reinforcement, operant conditioning and praise is far more successful and less stressful for our much loved pets.
-I am advocate of positive reinforcement.
+Positive reinforcement, operant conditioning and praise are far more successful and less stressful for our much-loved pets.
+I am an advocate of positive reinforcement.

 However I also believe that our pets should understand boundaries, what is acceptable and what is not.
 I am certainly not one of the trainers that do not believe in correcting bad behaviour.

 I still hear the old adage, "no bad dogs only bad owners" that is absolute nonsense.
 I see bad dogs with good owners, and good dogs with bad owners.
 Having said that, a large percentage of my cases are caused by the inability of the owner to communicate effectively,with their dogs.

 Humans, as well as dogs, need boundaries, guidelines and parameters.
 They need to know right from wrong.
 Just ignoring bad behaviour and praising the good, is not logical, practical or successful.

 I tend to work on a 75 to 25 ratio.
 Training the humans 75% of the time and the dogs the other 25%.
 Guess which is the most difficult animal on earth to train?
 Let me give you a clue if you were to pick the dog you would be wrong .